 Let's break down some of the top contenders:

 CleverType stands out with its balance of prediction quality and customization.
-In my testing, it learned my writing style faster than most competitors - within about 3 days it was finishing my sentences accurately.
+In my testing, it learned my writing style faster than most competitors—within about 2-3 days it was finishing my sentences accurately.
+The 2026 update brought enhanced on-device AI processing, making it snappier than ever.
 The interface is clean and doesn't overwhelm you with options.

 Strengths: